Is Expat Life Amazing (or what)?

-The funny thing is, after finally escaping the apparent hell of life abroad and return to the convenient Land of Walmart, they are the ones name-dropping everything they loved about Kyiv-Berlin-Brasilia-Paris-wherever.
+The thing is, after escaping the hell of expat life and returning home, they are the ones name-dropping everything they loved about Kyiv-Berlin-Brasilia-Paris-wherever.
 Social media posts ooze nostalgia for those halcyon days of yore when they lived as glamorous expats.
 Facebook memories reinforce this personal myth-building, telling the tale of neverending overseas bliss.

 But, come on!
-That's not how it actually was when they were living there!
+That's not how it actually was!

 "I can't wait to get out of here!"

 "No matter where you go, there you are."

 Ah, but that's the beauty of nostalgia, isn't it?
 Remembering the past with all the bad parts left out, curating a just-so story of your life, only remembering what you want to remember while forgetting the rest.
 Nostalgia is a gift from the gods and helps to keep us from sinking into despair as the years tick by.
 Likewise, our belief that the past was better than it actually was makes us hopeful the future will be as well.
 Call it a kind of reverse nostalgia for a future that never will be.